miku1958/HappyCodable/README.md

 # HappyCodable
-A happier codable by using SourceKittenFramework to automatically create code codable relies on by using SourceKittenFramework.
+A happier way to automatically create Codable related code is by using SourceKittenFramework.

 ## What's wrong with Codable ?